vantagepointmoon/pomodorodo/replit.md

 The backend is built with Express.js and follows a REST API pattern.
 It implements a modular route structure with separate concerns for different features (todos, timer sessions).
 The storage layer uses an abstraction pattern with an in-memory implementation that can be easily swapped for database persistence.

 ### Data Layer
-The schema is defined using Drizzle ORM with PostgreSQL as the target database.
-The schema includes tables for todos and timer sessions with proper relationships.
+The application now uses SQLite database for persistent data storage.
+The database includes tables for todos, timer sessions, quotes, and exercises with proper relationships.
+The schema includes:
+- **todos**: Task management with completion status, priority, and current task tracking
+- **timer_sessions**: Pomodoro session tracking linked to tasks
+- **quotes**: Inspirational quotes database for work sessions
+- **exercises**: Workout routines database for break periods

 Zod is used for runtime validation of API inputs and outputs, ensuring type safety across the full stack.

 ### UI Component System
 The app uses a comprehensive design system based on shadcn/ui, providing consistent styling and behavior.
 Components are built with accessibility in mind using Radix UI primitives.
 The design supports both light and dark themes with CSS custom properties.